Battle of Moulouya

-The Battle of Moulouya took place in may 1692 at a ford on the Moulouya river in Morocco.
-It was fought between the armies of the Alaouite Sultan Moulay Ismail and those of the Dey of Algiers Hadj Chabane.
+The Battle of Moulouya took place in May 1692 at a ford on the Moulouya river in Morocco.
+It was fought between the armies of the Alawi sultan Moulay Ismail and those of the Dey of Algiers Hadj Chabane.

 Background

 Hadj Chabane had just been elected Dey by the Taifa of the Raïs.
 He decided to declare war on the Sultan of Morocco as a result of continued efforts to ravage his territory.
 The borders between Ottoman Algeria and Morocco was first fixed at the Moulouya upon the Tlemcen War in 1551.
-This was the fixed border until the city of Oujda was temporarily conquered by the Alaouite Sultan Sidi Mohammed in 1647.
+This was the fixed border until the city of Oujda was temporarily conquered by the Alawi sultan Sidi Mohammed in 1647.
 A peace treaty between the two parties then delimited the border below the Tafna (upstream of Moulouya river).

 Moulay Ismail had led expeditions in Algeria twice in his early reign, he was defeated on both occasions, in 1672 at Tlemcen and 1678 at Oued Za.
 The Moroccan incursions to the east of the Moulouya upstream, then Algerian territory, prompted Hadj Chabane to declare war on Sultan Moulay Ismail.

 Moulay Ismaïl learned of his arrival to Oujda and attempted to retrace his steps, however the Algerian army reached him at a ford of the Moulouïa which lead to clashes with the Algerians.
 These tensions at the Algerian border occurred because Moulay Ismail wanted to have his "religious equality" with the Sultan of Istanbul recognized in the eyes of the Europeans.
 The alliance of France and the Ottomans intrigued him as he believed it could be an opportunity to counter Spain; or in case of war against the Algerians, an opportunity to bring an agreement between the Sultan of Istanbul and Fez.
 Mouley Ismail even proposed making an alliance with the bey of Tunis.